 Maintaining registrant confidentiality is a primary consideration.
 To ensure confidentiality, the Patient Notification System is operated by Sedgwick, an independent vendor that specializes in pharmaceutical notifications.
 All registrant information will be held in strict confidence by Sedgwick.

-PPTA designed the Patient Notification System in 1998, working closely with the Alpha-1 Foundation, Committee of Ten Thousand, Hemophilia Federation of America, Immune Deficiency Foundation, the National Hemophilia Foundation, and Canadian Blood Services.
+PPTA designed the Patient Notification System in 1998, working closely with the Alpha-1 Foundation, Committee of Ten Thousand, Hemophilia Federation of America, Immune Deficiency Foundation, the National Bleeding Disorders Foundation, and Canadian Blood Services.
 The system is administered by PPTA and is supported and funded by all participating companies including: ADMA Biologics Inc., Bayer Healthcare LLC, CSL Behring, CSL Behring Canada, Genentech, a member of the Roche Group, Grifols Therapeutics LLC, Kedrion Biopharma Inc., Novo Nordisk, Octapharma USA Inc., Octapharma Canada Inc., Pfizer Inc., Saol Therapeutics, and Takeda.
 An advisory panel made up of patient groups, the FDA, and company representatives provides input on the system and makes recommendations for future enhancements.

 How to register